rapidsai/clx/examples/streamz/README.md

-View the data processing activity on the dask dashboard by visiting http://localhost:8787 or `<host>:8787` Jupyterlab can be accessed by visiting http://localhost:8888 or `<host>:8888`
+View the data processing activity on the dask dashboard by visiting http://localhost:8787 or `<host>:8787`

 Processed data will be pushed to the give kafka output topic.
 To view all processed output run: